On the Complexity of Nucleolus Computation for Bipartite b-Matching Games: Hardness

 We claim that

-This shows that if $S$ is not a union of complete gadgets, then there is some optimal solution of $(P_1)$ for which $S$ does not attain equality in $(P_1)$ and hence $S\notin \mcal S_1$.
+This shows that if $S$ is not a union of complete gadgets, then there is some optimal solution of $(P_1)$ for which $S$ is not fixed in $(P_1)$ and hence $S\notin \mcal S_1$.
 Thus the inclusion in \Cref{eq:S1} would hold.

 \Cref{eq:uniform allocation excess lower bound} is true if $S = \set{u}$ for some $u\in N^*$.
 If $S\sset N$ with $\card S\geq 2$, then $\nu(S) \leq \frac32 \card{S} - 2$.
 Otherwise, the edges of a maximum 3-matching in $G[S]$ induce a two from cubic subgraph.
-Thus $e(S, x) \geq \frac32\card S - \left( \frac32\card S - 2 \right) \geq 2$.
+Thus $e(S, x^*) \geq \frac32\card S - \left( \frac32\card S - 2 \right) \geq 2$.

+It remains to consider the case when there is some $u\in N$ such that $T_u\cap S\neq \varnothing$.
+The argument here is similar to the one employed in \cite{biro2018}: First suppose $S\cap V_u = V_u$ and remark that there is a maximum 3-matching in $G^*[S]$ where all edges adjacent to $u$ are contained in the edge set induced by $V_u$.
+Thus deleting such edges yields a 3-matching in $G^*[S\setminus V_u]$.